haitran-dev/spell-book/README.md

 npm run dev
 ```

+- Load unpacked your dist folder in manage extensions on your Chrome

 ## How To Contribute

 - [Open an issue](https://github.com/haitran-dev/spell-book/issues) if you've encountered a bug or got a feature request.